 The site has many short trails to see the crater and learn about the volcano, including Lava Flow Trail, Bonito Vista Trail, Lenox Crater Trail, and Lava’s Edge Trail.
 You can also take a longer discovery hike with a ranger to learn more about the Bonito Lava Field.

 You can picnic at Sunset Crater but there is no camping allowed.
-The admission fee is $25 per car and the site is open all year.
+There is an admission fee per car and the site is open all year.
 You can also use your pass at Wupatki National Monument.

 Wupatki National Monument